 Articulation can vary depending on which instrument you are playing or if you’re singing in a choir.

 For example, woodwind and brass players create articulation by tonguing, which is the use of the tongue to create and restrict airflow.

 For these instruments, you can play legato by using the flat of your tongue, like in the word “la,” or play staccato by using the tip of the tongue, as in “tah”.

 With a stringed instrument, you can play pizzicato, which is plucking the string with your finger.
 This causes the notes to sound staccato but is different from regular staccato markings.

 Playing with a bow rather than your finger is called arco, and you can play staccato, tenuto, or legato, all using a bow as well.

 Legato is when you let the string vibrate between notes so that the sound of the note is sustained until the next note is played.

 To play more staccato, touch the string with your hand or the bow to stop it from vibrating in between notes.

 That’s it for Articulation

-They can also be used to different effect in different context, so always check with the conductor or other players when you come across an articulation mark, to make sure you know what they expect for it.
+They can also be used to different effects in different contexts, so always check with the conductor or other players when you come across an articulation mark to make sure you know what they expect from it.